Vaughan Mills

-Vaughan Mills is a regional outlet mall located at the southeast quadrant of the Highway 400 and Rutherford Road interchange in Vaughan, Ontario, just south of Canada's Wonderland.
+Vaughan Mills is a super-regional outlet centre located at the southeast quadrant of the Highway 400 and Rutherford Road interchange in Vaughan, Ontario, just south of Canada's Wonderland.
 It is one of the largest enclosed shopping centres in Canada, and the largest shopping mall in York Region with almost 1.3 e6sqft of retail space.
 The complex has over 200 retail stores, restaurants, and entertainment outlets.

 The mall is served by York Region Transit bus routes at the Vaughan Mills Terminal, with frequent service to Vaughan Metropolitan Centre subway station, the northern terminus of Line 1 Yonge-University of the Toronto subway, 2 km to the south along Jane Street.
+It is one of the only Landmark Mills malls that were not part of the Simon Property Group acquisition of The Mills Corporation in April 2007.